redbadger/crux/docs/src/rfcs/typegen.md

     * Data based interior mutability support (to support fine-grained updates of the view model in the future)
     * Custom code extensions

-The goal of this work is to make the typegeneration completely transparent to the developers most of the time.
+The goal of this work is to make the type generation completely transparent to the developers most of the time.
 It should Just Work ™️.

 ### Reducing boilerplate

 The other change we'll want to make is how the typegen is executed.
-Instead of having a separate create with a `build.rs` file (which was necessary in order to see the code of the core crate while running `build.rs`), the new type generation will come as a separate CLI tool, produced as an additional target on the core crate, similar to the `uniffi-bindgen` tool today.
+Instead of having a separate crate with a `build.rs` file (which was necessary in order to see the code of the core crate while running `build.rs`), the new type generation will come as a separate CLI tool, produced as an additional target on the core crate, similar to the `uniffi-bindgen` tool today.
 In fact as part of this, we will try to subsume the `uniffi-bindgen` tool into the same CLI tool, and move from writing a `.udl` file for the FFI interface to using annotations, likely Crux ones, so that we can take control of how we generate FFI for different platforms (UniFFI, WebAssembly and others).

 Ultimately, creating the full FFI interface for the Crux core should become a single build command.